 - Send LS from RAN#110 to CEPT ECC PT1 (CC: ECC WG SE, ECC WG SE21, ETSI TC ERM, ETSI TC MSG/TFES) with answers provided by RAN4, as captured in the Draft LS included in Annex A.

-- Provide guidance to RAN4 how to leverage 6G studies and their TUs, or how to allocate dedicated TUs for technical aspects requested by CEPT ECC PT1, and not covered by the Draft LS in Annex A.
+- Allocate TUs for RAN4 to complete PT1 request on remaining aspects of question 3, e.g., by allocating a dedicated RAN task, or by embedding this topic to 6G SI, subject to TSG RAN preference.

 3 Dates of next RAN4 meetings